 At My Job

 I started a new job, working on the GoDaddy's E-commerce team.
-I've been here for over a year now, and I feel that I've really gotten the hang of it.
+I've been here for nearly two years now, and I feel that I've really gotten the hang of it.
 To be honest, this was a really hard transition for me, much harder than I expected.
 I genuinely think I'm better for it, and now that I feel like I've got the initial learning curve behind me I'm rearin' to go.

 I got to meet up with a few of my co-workers at WordCamp US this year, that was awesome.

 We're getting ready for second summer, and before I know it, we're going to be at our winter spot in Texas, where Kate and I mostly focus on professional endeavors, and essentially hibernate, reflect, and visit family.